Random Access Channel Coding in the Finite Blocklength Regime: Main Result

-\figref{fig:rk} shows the approximate rate per transmitter, $R_k = \frac {\log M}{n_k}$ (neglecting the $O(1)$ term in \eqref{eq:2order}), achieved by the proposed scheme as a function of the number of active transmitters, $k$, and the choice of blocklength $n_1$ for a fixed error probability $\epsilon_k = 10^{-6}$ for all $k$.
-Fixing $n_1$ and $\epsilon_k$ fixes the maximum achievable message size, $M$, according to \eqref{eq:2order}, and the remaining $n_k$ for $k \geq 2$ are found by choosing the smallest $n_k$ that satisfies \eqref{eq:2order} using the given $M$ and $\epsilon_k$.
-Each curve illustrates the decrease in the rate per transmitter ($R_k$) as the number of active users $k$ increases.
-The curves differ in their choice of blocklength $n_1$ when 1 user is active (and the resulting changes in $M$ and $n_0, n_2, \dots, n_K$); here $n_1$ is fixed to $20, 100, 500$ and $2500$.
-For a fixed $k$, the points on the same vertical line demonstrate how the gap between the per-user capacity and the finite-blocklength achievable rate decreases as we increase blocklength. \end{example}
+\figref{fig:rk} shows the approximate rate per transmitter, $R_k = \frac {\log M}{n_k}$ (neglecting the $O(1)$ term in \eqref{eq:mainresult}), achieved by the proposed scheme as a function of the number of active transmitters, $k$, and the choice of blocklength $n_1$ for a fixed error probability $\epsilon_k = 10^{-6}$ for all $k$.
+Fixing $n_1$ and $\epsilon_k$ fixes the maximum achievable message size, $M$, according to \eqref{eq:mainresult}.
+The remaining $n_k$ for $k \geq 2$ are found by choosing the smallest $n_k$ that satisfies \eqref{eq:mainresult} using the given $M$ and $\epsilon_k$.
+Each curve illustrates how the rate per transmitter ($R_k$) decreases as the number of active users $k$ increases.
+The curves differ in their choice of blocklength $n_1$ and the resulting changes in $M$ and $n_0, n_2, \dots, n_K$.
+Here $n_1$ is fixed to $20, 100, 500$ and $2500$.
+For a fixed $k$, the points on the same vertical line demonstrate how the gap between the per-user capacity and the finite-blocklength achievable rate decreases as blocklength increases. \end{example}